cloudflare/miniflare/packages/miniflare/README.md

 #### Queues

-> :warning: Queues are only supported with Node.js 18 or above.

 - `queueProducers?: Record<string, string> | string[]`

   Record mapping binding name to queue names to inject as `WorkerQueue` bindings